A Failed Government Policy

 It has failed to expand the middle class and driven citizens deeper into America’s debt culture.

 Predatory gambling has created a Lottery Class in America.
 While most of us save and invest money in retirement accounts and 529 college funds for our kids, government is turning hundreds of thousands of people who are small earners with the potential to be small savers into a new class of habitual bettors – the Lottery Class.
 They represent the 1 out of 5 Americans who, according to the Consumer Federation of America, think the best way to achieve long-term financial security is to play the lottery.

 A 2011 report by the Wisconsin Council on Problem Gambling (WCPG) lists the average gambling debt of the 14,380 people who called the helpline last year at nearly $44,000.
 And that is only for those people who called the helpline.
 WCPG estimates 338,000 people are compulsive or problem gamblers in Wisconsin – that’s 7% of the state’s population who are potentially facing similar levels of severe debt.
 That debt figure excludes the assets the gamblers already have tapped — such as annuities or 401(k)s — before maxing out credit cards or borrowing from other sources.

-As 60 Minutes revealed this past January, electronic gambling machines like slots and video poker represent the purest form of predatory gambling and, not surprisingly, are the most profitable.
+As 60 Minutes revealed in January 2011, electronic gambling machines like slots and video poker represent the purest form of predatory gambling and, not surprisingly, are the most profitable.
 A recent report prepared for the Ontario Problem Gambling Research Centre found that 60% of machine revenue was derived from problem gamblers.